This week's AP boys basketball poll

 W-L Pts Prv

-Others receiving votes: Hamilton Southeastern 76.
-Crown Point 24.
-Homestead 14.
-Floyd Central 12.
-Valparaiso 8.
-Connersville 6.
-Lawrence North 6.
+Others receiving votes: Crown Point 28.
+Lawrence North 26.
+Hamilton Southeastern 19.
+Valparaiso 12.
+Homestead 9.
+Floyd Central 7.
+Zionsville 7.
+Pendleton Hts.
+6.

 Class 3A